Do you sell M-80s and/or Cherry Bombs?

 Do you have “buy one get one free” or “buy one get one for 99 cents” sales?

 Our prices are half or less of the stores that use those gimmicks, so the answer is no. For example a local BOGO store sells their premium 60-gram artillery shell kit for $199.99, ours are $74.44-$84.99.
 Meaning you could buy 2 and a half of ours for their BOGO price!
-Plus, we give out something free with every single purchase – no clubs to join, no permits to purchase!
-We also have daily sales and specials and hold annual raffles around the 4th.
+Plus, we give out something free with every single purchase – no clubs to join, no permits to purchase, no personal data collected.
+We also have coupons, daily sales, and raffles around the 4th.
 Want more?
 Attend our product demo in June to see before you buy and for more chances to win!
 Dollar for dollar you’ll walk out of our stores with a whole lot of premium, hand-picked products (and freebies) for a whole lot less!

 What forms of payment are accepted in your stores?